 Pol Parrhesia · Communication and exhibitions

 Pol Parrhesia [Polina Stoynova Pol] works within the field of visual and action art, aiming to create an experience of the invisible.
-She investigates the subtle breaking point in which our perception has an opportunity to change and adopts the term parrhesia with the longing, to keep alive the necessity of being truthful to oneself; as driving force and container of all practice.
+She investigates the subtle breaking point in which our perception has an opportunity to change and adopts the term parrhesia with the longing, to keep alive the need of acting with ones own truth.

 Trained in graphic design, fine arts and audiovisual, her work takes shape in the creation of objects, spaces and contexts for intimacy, curatorship and in parallel, cinematography for filmmaker Ignacio Guarderas Merlo.